-She joined CCNY’s School of Education in the fall of 2008 and is an assistant professor.
-She teaches graduate and undergraduate English education courses in teaching methods, curriculum design, and literacy development.
+She joined CCNY’s School of Education in Fall 2008.
+She is the director of the Social Studies Education Program and teaches graduate and undergraduate English education courses in teaching methods, curriculum design, literacy development, and other topics.

-In her research, she explores different forms of civic education and how teachers and students address social problems during the school day.
-Towards this end, her writing investigates topics including the relationship between English Language Arts standards and social action curriculum and the development of students’ social imaginations.
-She has also studied race talk in schools and the possibilities of multicultural education.
-Her work can be found in journals including English Journal, The Urban Review, and Journal of Teacher Education.
-She primarily learns from and with teachers and students in urban schools.
-She has also partnered with community-based organizations which design and enact civic curricula.
+In her research, she explores different forms of civic education and how teachers and students address social problems during the school day and during out-of-school programs.
+Her writing investigates topics including the relationship between English Language Arts standards and social action curriculum and the development of students’ social imaginations.
+She has also studied the use of race talk with teachers and youth and the possibilities of multicultural education.
+Her work can be found in journals including The Journal of Social Studies Research, English Journal, The Urban Review, and Journal of Teacher Education.
+Her first book, Teaching Civic Literacy Projects: Student Engagement with Social Problems, was published by Teachers College Press in 2014.

 - Ed.D. in Curriculum and Teaching, May 2007, Teachers College, Columbia University